hiegz/dotfiles/README.md

 source $HOME/.zshrc
 ```

+## Notes

+Fixes and workarounds that I don't want to have to look for twice.

 ### Keep WSL running

 By default Windows will stop WSL after all Terminal windows are closed.
 The
 workaround is to simply run `wsl --exec dbus-launch true`

-### Workaround: cryptsetup password prompt not shown
+### `cryptsetup` password prompt not shown

-The cryptsetup password prompt is not shown on boot.
+The `cryptsetup` password prompt is not shown on boot.
 The reason is not very
 clear but there seems to be a workaround:

 - Set `GRUB_GFXPAYLOAD_LINUX=text` in `/etc/default/grub`